EENI Global Business School

 6. Other Jain Businessman

-The objectives of the subject “Jainism, Ethics and Business” are the following:
+The educational aims of the Subject “Jainism, Ethics and Business” are the following:

 2. To understand the ethical principles of Jainism